 The most exciting morning of the year deserves something extra special, but it also needs to be easy to put together.
 Create lifetime memories by making a Christmas breakfast so delicious they won’t mind taking a break from presents.
-These 25 great ideas for Christmas morning breakfast are great for kids and guests alike.

 Table of contents